hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 Running debug jobs
 ------------------
 Debugging on a busy cluster can be taxing due to long queue times.
-To mitigate this, two Skylake CPU nodes and a Skylake GPU node have been reserved for debugging purposes.
+To mitigate this, two Cascadelake CPU nodes and a Skylake GPU node have been reserved for debugging purposes.
 To use these debug nodes, you have to select the ``batch_debug`` or ``gpu_p100_debug`` partition, respectively.

 A few restrictions apply to a debug job: